 - Teach the Gospel of Jesus Christ

 - Supply Junior High students with the tools to live faithfully in their world as lights for the glory of God

 - Embrace and care for all students as individuals whom God seeks as His own

 - Provide opportunities for students to minister to others (volunteering, sharing, evangelizing)

 - Demonstrate a healthy, honest relationship with God—one that overflows with joy in God, delights in truth, confesses sin, and seeks that others do the same.

 Our High School Ministry is known as ACTS, which stands for Anderson/Cottonwood Transforming Students.
 We believe that God is at work transforming us into the person He designed us to be.
 As a high school ministry, we desire to come beside families as their kids transition from children to young adults.

 We gather together every Sunday Morning during the Sunday School Hour (9:45-10:45am) in the Student Center, where we develop our understanding of God through Biblical teaching and large group interaction.

-We also have Friday Night 5th Quarters, camps, service projects, and other activities that provide opportunities for our youth to grow in their faith and Christian friendships.
+We also have Friday Faith Field Trips, camps, service projects, and other activities that provide opportunities for our youth to grow in their faith and Christian friendships.